-The statistics are compiled to meet, to the greatest extent possible, the recognised statistical standards recommended by Eurostat as set out in their publication, "EGSS Practical Guide, 2016 edition".
+The statistics are compiled to meet, to the greatest extent possible, the recognised statistical standards recommended by Eurostat as set out in their publication, "Environmental goods and services sector accounts - Practical guide - 2016 edition".
 Accordingly, they are regarded as being methodologically sound and comparable over time and between those countries subscribing to the methodology.
-However, survey results and supply tables are country specific and so reflect specific shocks that occur in that economy, irrespective of whether those shocks are anticipated or not.
+However, survey results and Supply-tables are country specific and so reflect specific shocks that occur in that economy, irrespective of whether those shocks are anticipated or not.
 Statistical comparisons over time and across countries should therefore be made with care.